InstituteforDiseaseModeling/idmtools/examples/r_model/README.md

     Note that you must use an absolute path when specifying your data path mount.
 1. This image also uses s6 for testing scenarios.
 A note when using s6 that you need to create your own entrypoint that skips s6 if the user is not root.

+A goal for end-users when developing an image is [this diagram of a final docker image](http://interactive.blockdiag.com/rackdiag/?compression=deflate&src=eJwrSkzOTslMTFeo5lJQMA615gJShlYKRbpJicWpCpm5iempQBEjK4WU1DLdkvz8nGJthWIzhdLi1CKF4uSizIKSYmuQTiuFUJBQckZiXnpqMVctAHikGro)
+This image is portrayed in a stack with the top being more recently modified items.
+As you gown down the stack, you beging to inherit those layers and steps from other images.